PeteSumners/Voxel-Wasteland/README.md

 You can't strafe in midair

 Voxel chunks are made up of a bunch of entities (instead of a single mesh with various textures).
 It was simpler to code that way, but performance isn't great at the moment.
 I'll fix it to use the Marching Cubes algorithm soon.

+You can only carry one item (reliably) at a time.
+Carrying multiple items isn't supported right now and can lead to some strange glitches.